 Keep in mind, rollators and upwalkers will require more hand control for breaking and the ability to move forward at a faster pace than a walker.
 Also, it is important to note they are typically heavier for transport and storage purposes although both a foldable frame style may be available.

 Since walkers are made with lighter frames and do not require a brake, they are usually the less expensive choice.
 Rollators can cost more depending on the rollator frame construction, the number of wheels, and the seating option.
 Before determining which to rent or purchase, be sure to check to see if insurance will cover the device for medical purposes.

 Convenient & Comfortable Accessories

-Whether selecting a walker or a rollator, don’t forget to add the accessories like baskets, organizers, cup holders, and cane holders.
+Whether selecting a walker or a rollator, don’t forget to add the accessories like baskets, organizers, cup holders, Urinary Bags and cane holders.
 Having the ability to keep important items within reach, such as medicine, reading glasses, water, and a purse can prevent falling accidents and add value in terms of convenience.